Mission Statement: Reclaiming teens from substance abuse and addiction by providing a sober high school and recovery

 TRS has been providing long-term addiction recovery tools for Oklahoma City teens and their families since 2000.
 TRS began by offering financial assistance to qualifying parents unable to afford the high cost of residential treatment programs.
 Upon seeing how many teens relapsed into abuse after they returned to their home high schools, TRS began a recovery high school in 2006.
 Mission Academy High School is one of only 37 recovery high schools in the United States.

 Seeing the need for a teen recovery community for after-school and weekend support, in 2012 TRS launched an alternative peer group.
 Mission Peer Group provides teens weekly and weekend positive social activities, family support groups, age-appropriate recovery meetings, and regular retreats.

 Maggie Brown, Director of Development and Marketing, is a nonprofit professional with a passion for connecting people to causes they care about.
 She earned her BA from the University of Central Oklahoma and a master's degree from Oklahoma City University in Nonprofit Leadership where she graduated Magna Cum Laude.
 Her diverse experience with nonprofits includes long-term strategic planning, program evaluation, advocacy, digital and print marketing, and leading numerous events.
-She was led to Teen Recovery Solutions by a heart for youth with substance abuse disorders.
-She is proud to be involved with an organization that makes recovery fun.
+She was led to Teen Recovery Solutions by a heart for youth with substance abuse disorders and is proud to be involved with an organization that makes recovery fun.
 She volunteers her time as secretary of the board of directors for the Oklahoma Children's Theatre and is a graduate of Leadership Oklahoma City's LOYAL Class XI.

 Doug McPheron serves as Lead Teacher at Mission Academy High School and received his BA in Psychology from the University of South Alabama.
 Graduating with a Distinguished Military Cadet Award from the Army ROTC, he proudly served as Tank Platoon Leader and Brigade Recon Leader in both Germany and Kosovo.
 He strongly believes in the inherent worth of each of his students and the promise of their future.
 His experience in business management helps him encourage life skills in students as he individualizes instruction to maximize their strengths.